SWIFTSIM/SWIFT/doc/RTD/source/EquationOfState/index.rst

    "\\( c_s\\)", "", "\\(\\sqrt{ u \\gamma \\left( \\gamma - 1 \\right) } \\)", ""

-Note that when running with an isothermal equation of state, the value of the internal energy written to the snapshots is meaningless.
-The other quantities (pressure, entropy, ...) are, however, correct.
+Note that when running with an isothermal equation of state, the value of the tracked thermodynamic variable (e.g. the entropy in a density-entropy scheme or the internal enegy in a density-energy SPH formulation) written to the snapshots is meaningless.
+The pressure, however, is always correct in all scheme.

 Planetary EoS
 -------------